 The holidays can also involve getting a fireplace ready for use.
 Learn how to maintain wood-burning or gas fireplaces.

 For homeowners who go on vacation for the holidays, and share photos on social networks, this could be an opportunity for break-ins.
 Take a look at our tips on how to safely share on social media when it comes to vacations.

 Plan ahead: call BrokerLink

-Whether it’s hosting a holiday party, buying gifts online or understanding home insurance before going on vacation, homeowners can learn how to protect what’s important to them by calling a BrokerLink broker.
+Whether it’s hosting a holiday party, buying gifts online or understanding home insurance before going on vacation, homeowners can learn how to protect what’s important to them by calling or visiting one of our BrokerLink locations.
 Our brokers can help them understand their current coverage, which can help in taking measures to reduce unexpected surprises – such as reviewing personal liability insurance before a holiday house party, so they’re aware of coverage limitations.
 In addition to reviewing their coverage, part of protecting a home involves maintenance.
-Homeowners can learn over 20 easy home-maintenance tips through BrokerLink’s Home in 360 virtual tour.
-We wish everyone a safe and happy holiday.
+We wish everyone a safe and happy holiday!